 by Dan Wilkins

 Supermassive black holes power some of the most luminous objects we see in the Universe.
-When material spirals into a supermassive black hole in the center of a galaxy that is in excess of a million Solar masses, it gives rise to an active galactic nucleus, or AGN (also discussed in two previous KIPAC blogposts: this one focused on observations of flaring from AGNs, whilethis one focused on simulation aspects).
+When material spirals into a supermassive black hole in the center of a galaxy that is in excess of about a million solar masses, it gives rise to an active galactic nucleus, or AGN (also discussed in two previous KIPAC blogposts: this one by Krzysztof Nalewajko from April 2015 focused on observations of flaring from AGNs, while this one by Richard Anantua from March 2017 focused on simulation aspects).

 Figure 1.
 Artist’s impression of the corona of energetic particles that produces intense X-ray emission from an AGN as a jet-like structure is launched.
 Detailed observations of the X-ray emission enable astrophysicists to build up a picture of the corona showing how corona material that is initially extended over the surface of the black hole’s accretion disc becomes gathered up in the central regions during the flare and then launched like a jet.
 In this illustration the launch is aborted and the corona collapses back down (see later in body of this article to understand why we would focus on this scenario).
 (Image credit: NASA/JPL-Caltech/R. Hurt.)